The Best Overnight Oats with Greek Yogurt – This delicious and crazy simple breakfast will make harried mornings a thing of the past!

 - They are ridiculously easy to make.

 - No cooking time!
-(You just need to prep ahead a little bit)
+(You just need to meal prep ahead a little bit)

-- You can make a big batch for the week and your future self WILL thank you for having a healthy, delicious breakfast ready to go each morning!
+- You can make a big batch for the week and your future self WILL thank you for having a healthy, delicious breakfast meal plan ready to go each morning!

 Before we get to the recipe, here are a few questions I sometimes hear about making overnight oats with Greek Yogurt.

-By using Greek yogurt in your overnight oats increases the protein in the oatmeal as well, creating a more balanced breakfast than just a plain bowl of oatmeal.
+- By using plain Greek yogurt (or vanilla) in your overnight oats increases the protein in the oatmeal as well, creating a more balanced breakfast than just a plain bowl of oatmeal.
 Definitely a win-win breakfast situation!

-The sweetener in this version comes from a natural source: maple syrup, but you can use any natural sweetener you prefer.
+- Natural sweetener of maple syrup, is but you can use any natural sweetener you prefer.
 Maple syrup is high in antioxidants and is less calorie dense than honey.
 (Source)

-I also add chia seeds to this overnight oat recipe to increase the omega 3 benefits and healthy fats.
-Chia seeds are a great nutrition boost to sprinkle on any breakfast!
+- I also add chia seeds to this overnight oat recipe to increase the omega 3 benefits and healthy fats.
+Chia seeds are a great nutrition boost for any breakfast!

 Can you warm up overnight oats with yogurt?